Introducing The Art of Lunch - a new feast for all the senses held on the last Sunday of each month

 Shoey’s combination of surrealism, animation and character influences provide a self-assured approach to the discipline of sculpture, resulting in a unique range of works.
 After filling the garden with sculptures, friends sternly started saying “no more”; it was time to trot around the Blue Mountain galleries.

 Sixteen years later and still no noticeable reduction in the size of the scrap heap or amount of clutter, the creative challenge continues.
 No animal, person or belief could be considered sacred or beyond the scope of an aging welder gone feral.
 Works are now found throughout Australia and overseas, with strong interest in America, Canada and France.

-As an instrumentalist and composer, Jason Thornton’s playing credits include: Frank Sinatra, Shirley Bassey, James Taylor, Gloria Estefan, Cher, Cat Stevens, The Troggs, 1927, Matt Finish, and The Masters Apprentices.
+Jason’s playing credits include; Frank Sinatra, Shirley Bassey, James Taylor, Gloria Estefan, Cher, Cat Stevens, The Troggs, 1927, Matt Finish, and The Masters Apprentices.
 Most recently he has been working with Angry Anderson (Rose Tattoo), Steve Kilbey (The Church), Ian Moss (Cold Chisel), Craig Calhoun (Temptations), as well as many local acts.

 About The Art of Lunch

 The Art of Lunch is a showcase for the extraordinary talents of local Blue Mountains artists, musicians and chefs.
 The event stimulates opportunities for creatives, as well as a wealth of new opportunities for local residents and visitors to the greater Blue Mountains region to appreciate their skills and virtuosity.